vindex10/cicliminds/README.md

     Experimental functionality, for now only stores the plot on the server.
 To download it, user must have direct access to the server runnin the notebook.

+Have a look at the slides to see usage examples: https://github.com/vindex10/cicliminds/blob/master/docs/overview-slides.pdf

 ### Filter datasets